escherba/python-cityhash/README.md

 ### SSE4.2 support

-On CPUs that support SSE4.2 instruction set, FarmHash-64 has an advantage over its non-optimized version and over vanilla CityHash-64, as can be seen below.
-The numbers below were recoreded on a 2.4 GHz Intel Xeon CPU (E5-2620), and the task was to hash a 512x512x3 NumPy array.
+I ran a quick comparison using a 512x512x3 float64 NumPy array on a 2.4 GHz Intel Xeon CPU (E5-2620) both with SSE4.2 enabled and with SSE4.2 disabled.
+I threw in xxHash for comparison (presumably compiled with SSE4.2 enabled).
+The results are below:

 | Method              | Time (32-bit)      | Time (64-bit)      | Time (128-bit)     |
 |---------------------|--------------------|--------------------|--------------------|